 In short, the only way to get a true estimate of what you’ll be expected to pay for implants is to come see Dr. Rodgers or Dr. Hughes for an in-person consultation.
 They’ll examine your mouth, take some X-rays, and then they will be able to outline what your implant process will be like, including the cost.
 From there, you’ll have all the information you need before proceeding.
 Dr. Rodgers and Dr. Hughes have already used implants to rebuild countless smiles in Dunwoody and beyond, so they invite you to come see them so they can start doing the same for you.

 Dental Implant FAQs

-After looking over the page above, we’re sure you have quite a few questions regarding dental implants, and we’re happy to answer them!
+There’s a lot of information to take in when learning about dental implants, so we’re sure you have a few questions about them.
+And we’re more than happy to answer!
 Below, you’ll find our responses to some of the most common implant-related questions we receive every day.
-If you’d like to ask about something that we haven’t covered here, feel free to give us a call any time !
+If you’d like to ask about something that we haven’t covered here, feel free to give us a call any time!

 The timeline for dental implants can vary quite a bit from patient to patient depending on their particular situation.
 For example, replacing just one tooth with an implant for a patient who has a healthy jawbone may just take 3-6 months, while a case involving multiple implants and a full denture might take closer to a year.
 Dr. Rodgers or Dr. Hughes can give you a much more definitive timeline once you come to see him for an in-person consultation.